Database: 1960s, navigational DBMS

 Later systems added B-trees to provide alternate access paths.
 Many CODASYL databases also added a declarative query language for end users (as distinct from the navigational API).
 However, CODASYL databases were complex and required significant training and effort to produce useful applications.

 IBM also had its own DBMS in 1966, known as Information Management System (IMS).
 IMS was a development of software written for the Apollo program on the System/360.
 IMS was generally similar in concept to CODASYL, but used a strict hierarchy for its model of data navigation instead of CODASYL's network model.
 Both concepts later became known as navigational databases due to the way data was accessed: the term was popularized by Bachman's 1973 Turing Award presentation The Programmer as Navigator.
 IMS is classified by IBM as a hierarchical database.
 IDMS and Cincom Systems' TOTAL databases are classified as network databases.
 IMS remains in use As of 2014.

 1970s, relational DBMS

-Edgar F. Codd worked at IBM in San Jose, California, in one of their offshoot offices that were primarily involved in the development of hard disk systems.
+Edgar F. Codd worked at IBM in San Jose, California, in an office primarily involved in the development of hard disk systems.
 He was unhappy with the navigational model of the CODASYL approach, notably the lack of a "search" facility.
 In 1970, he wrote a number of papers that outlined a new approach to database construction that eventually culminated in the groundbreaking A Relational Model of Data for Large Shared Data Banks.